 - Cooper Vineyards – Delicious italian varietals

-- Karmere – Estate wines, great Syrah and Barbera
+- Karmere Vineyards & Winery – Estate wines, great Syrah and Barbera

 Dining and Lodging Recommendations

 The very first winery is Wilderotter Vineyards, located to the right just after turning onto Shenandoah School Road.
 The tasting room is quite cozy and decorated with local artists’ paintings.
 Jay Wilderotter is the owner and winemaker.
 Jay had been selling his grapes to local wineries but in 2003 decided to produce his own wines.
-In his first year, Jay produced 650 cases of wine and plans to double that for next year’s production.
-Available now are a 2002 Zinfandel and Syrah, and a 2003 Viognier and Roussanne.
-The Syrah is delicious.
+Today, Jay and his staff make 21 different varieties of wine.
+The Rhone wines are magnificent.
+The Viognier is our favorite white wine, the Ambrosia our favorite red.
+The Ambrosia is a blend of Grenache and Tempranillo.

 C.G.
 Di Arie winery is located in Amador County way up in the distance Mount Aukum roads.
 When the Kelson Creek Winery closed its door, C.G.
 Di Arie took the opportunity to take over the facility so it could open a tasting room closer to the main wine trails of the Shenandoah Valley.
 Chaim Gur-Arieh is the owner and winemaker.
-He is also an inventor and scientist.The winery specializes in Zinfandel but also makes a very elegant Syrah and Barbera.
-One of the Zins made at C.G.
-Di Arie comes from the oldest Zinfandel vineyard in all of California.
+He is also an inventor and scientist.The winery makes several different white and reds wines.
 C.G.
-Di Arie winery is just a short distance up the road from Wilderotter Vineyards
+Di Arie tasting room is just a short distance up the road from Wilderotter Vineyards